1001binary/1001binary/README.md

 - I'm Hong Phat Ly from Vietnam.
 - I'm currently working as Software Engineer in Germany.
+- In addition, I am Security Researcher as well.
 - You can find my blog here https://1001binary.home.blog/

 ### Contact